-Note: I’ve moved my 2009 book list to my other blog.
+Note: I’ve moved my other book lists to my other blog.
 Just click on Reduction Physics in the blogroll on this one.
-I mean, if you are interested in what I’m reading in 2009.
-Just saying.
+I mean, if you are interested in what I”ve read since 2008!

 For the past several years I’ve kept a list of what I read each year.
 But I never share it with anyone, so this seems like a good place for it.
 Here it is…to be updated frequently.